Digital Technologies and the Labor Market

-The impact of new technologies on the labor market is as yet unknown
+For the labor market, new tech's impact is as yet unknown

 An empirical study of the effects of robotics, artificial intelligence, and other new technologies on manufacturing at the plant level in South Korea charts a research agenda for assessing what new technologies augur for the future of work in East Asia and other Asia-Pacific regions.

 New technologies such as artificial intelligence, machine learning, robotics, and digital platform economies can increase workers’ productivity and make certain job sectors flourish, but they might also replace workers, disrupt firms, and eliminate entire occupations.
 Indeed, there is increasing empirical evidence that automation and robotics do replace workers.
 East Asia is at the forefront of adopting some of these new technologies.
 Their net effect on labor, however, is yet to be understood.

 The Digital Technologies and the Labor Market project examines the impact of new technologies on various sectors of the economy.
 By focusing on particular technologies and their applications in different sectors, it aims to improve our understanding of how new technologies affect people and how society reacts to new technologies.
 Based on the findings, the study will propose policies that can help alleviate the negative impact of technology on labor and prepare the labor force for the new digital economy.

 A particular portion of this research focuses on evidence from South Korea, which, in 2015, had the highest number of industrial robots per worker in the world (OECD 2017).
 This study first identifies the scope and rate of change of key technologies—including robotics, big data analytics, and artificial intelligence—and then evaluates how specific technologies or their aspects are augmenting or replacing various tasks and workers, as measured in terms of the types of jobs, skill requirement, and wages.
 It will serve as a platform for developing a research agenda in Asia that could be expanded to China, Japan, and other Asia-Pacific regions.